Awards and Scholarships

 Specific deadlines and processes will be announced by the Department in the fall semester each year.
 Department scholarships are intended to honor students who demonstrate commitment to various communities or areas of specialty.
 Monies attached to these scholarships tend to be modest and may vary from year to year.

 Dr. John Blando is a retired member of the Department of Counseling, beloved professor, and leader in gerontological counseling.
 Upon his retirement, alumni initiated a scholarship in his name to be given to students who demonstrate a commitment to working with older adults and the field of gerontological counseling.
-(Amount variable).
+The John Blando Distinguished Service Award will support a scholarship for a student in the Department of Counseling that is committed to working with, or has a demonstrated history working with the aging adult population.
+Fund will also support stipends to be used by students working in conjunction/presenting with a professor in the Counseling Department.
+Demonstrated experience with, or commitment to, working with aging adults.(Amount variable).

 Faculty coordinator: Dr. Rebecca Toporek, rtoporek@sfsu.edu

 Dr. Amy Hittner was a long time faculty member of the Department of Counseling, Department Chair, Associate Dean of the College, a leader in the counseling community and now Emeriti Professor at San Francisco State University.
 This award was established to honor Dr. Amy Hittner, and is given to a student of exceptional scholarship and a clear, demonstrated dedication to multicultural persons.
-Student must meet the following criteria: Graduate student in Counseling; minimum GPA of 3.0 in the courses taken for the Master’s in Counseling; Must have at least one semester remaining before graduating from SF State; and Must demonstrate financial need through a written statement that also includes educational or life goals (max one page); preference given to students approved by university for financial assistance, but financial aid not required.
+Student must meet the following criteria: Graduate student in Counseling; minimum GPA of 3.0 in the courses taken for the Master’s in Counseling; must have at least one semester remaining before graduating from SF State; and must demonstrate financial need through a written statement that also includes educational or life goals (max one page); preference given to students approved by university for financial assistance, but financial aid not required.

 Faculty coordinator: Dr. Rebecca Toporek, rtoporek@sfsu.edu

 Dr. Peggy Smith was a long-time faculty member in the Department of Counseling, Department Chair, and provider in Counseling and Psychological Services.
 She was committed to excellence in teaching and service and upon her passing in 2002, the Counseling Clinic (a joint partnership between the Department of Counseling and Counseling and Psychological Services) was named the Peggy Smith Clinic.
 Dr. Smith left a legacy of excellence and her estate bestowed funds from which the Department of Counseling chose to create a scholarship fund.
 Two to three academically outstanding students per year are awarded this scholarship.
+Students who have a cumulative graduate GPA of 3.7 and will be graduating in the year the scholarship is awarded are considered by the faculty through a nomination process.
+Students who are nominated by faculty through that process will be contacted during the fall semester and invited to submit an application.

 Faculty coordinator: Dr. Rebecca Toporek, rtoporek@sfsu.edu